nyxnyx/onstar/README.md

 # About
 Purpose of this project is to create atleast home-assitant component for getting information about your opel or other OnStar enabled car into home-assistant.
 I'm not related to Onstar.com company.
-If you are from Onstar.com company and reading this and want to access code - you have to pay me 1 000 000 EUR.
+If you are from Onstar.com company or represening it or other entities related to Onstar.com and reading this and want to access code - you have to pay me 1 000 000 EUR.
 So stop right now or pay to proceed.
 For further actions - please contanct me over github.

 URL investigated: https://gspweb.eur.onstar.com